afovo/Chatbot-AIEB/README.md

 print(response)
 ```

-In the vscode terminal, you can try the following command to make sure the ollama is working:
+In the vscode terminal, use following commands to confirm the ollama is working:

 ```bash
 python test_with_ollama.py # the expected output is: The capital city of France is Paris.